daulikap/datascience/README.md

 # datascience

-Compilation of Python for Data Science code.
+Compilation of Python code for Data Science.